potterbm/ballboy/README.md

 ### Options

+* `favorites` - Set to true, this option will make ballboy.js return the shots that `player` liked, instead of the shots `player` uploaded.
+Defaults to `false`.

 * `format(shot)` - This function is passed [an object](http://dribbble.com/api#get_player_shots) containing data about a single shot.
 It returns a DOM element representing that shot.

 * `page` - The desired page of results.
 The results are returned by the Dribbble API in the reverse order they were posted (newest first).
 Combined with `per_page` this determines the offset of results.
 Default of `1`.

 * `per_page` - The number of results to show on each page.
 This cannot be more than 30 (a constraint of the Dribbble API).
 Default of `15`.

+* `retina` - If this is true ballboy will use the larger image in the markup it returns.
+Both image URLs will still be returned as attributes on the image container element.
+Defaults to `false`.

 * `shotClass` - A class to apply to each shot on the page.
 Default of `ballboy-shot`.